izibyosevictoire/Codewars/README.md

 DropCaps means that the first letter of the starting word of the paragraph should be in caps and the remaining lowercase, just like you see in the newspaper.
 But for a change, let"s do that for each and every word of the given String.
 Your task is to capitalize every word that has length greater than 2, leaving smaller words as they are.

+## Remove duplicates in a list
+Define a function that removes duplicates from an array of non negative numbers and returns it as a result.
+The order of the sequence has to stay the same.